sharedstuff/Docker-IPv6-HowTo/README.md

 https://docs.docker.com/config/daemon/ipv6/

 **Check: Local subnets should all be unique and not overlapping!**

+**Important: At the moment this document is released IPv6 is still experimental**

+**Hint "mixed environments":**
+I personally encountered problems in mixed environments.
+Example: Traefik Network IPv6 with other networks still running in IPv4.
+Above resulted in containers (sometimes/random!) not being able to reach each other.
+Declaring all networks to v6 seems to do the trick!

-Example Setup:
+#### Example Setup

 `fd00::1:0:0/96`
 for the default bridge (fixed-cidr-v6)